Overview

 Grants are for students with special circumstances including, but not limited to, students from lower income families and *students with disabilities.

-*You must be a person with a permanent disability or persistent or prolonged disability as defined by the Canada Student Financial Assistance Program and provide acceptable documentation.
+*You must be a person with a permanent disability, or persistent or prolonged disability as defined by the Canada Student Financial Assistance Program and provide acceptable documentation.

 You’re automatically considered for grants based on the information you provide on your application.
 There are limits to the amount of Alberta student grant funding available.